Kapuas mud snake: Etymology

 The common name, Kapuas mud snake, refers to the Kapuas River.
 The specific name, gyii, is in honor of Burmese herpetologist Dr Ko Ko Gyi.

+Habitat

+The preferred natural habitat of H. gyii is freshwater wetlands.

 Colour change

 The Kapuas mud snake's chameleon-like behaviour was discovered accidentally in 2005 when a specimen was put in a dark bucket.
 The snake's skin turned pale white 20 minutes later.
 Scientists determined the snake to be a new species belonging to the genus Enhydris.

 Description

-Enhydris gyii may attain a total length (including tail) of 150 cm.
+H. gyii may attain a total length (including tail) of 150 cm.

 Venom

-Like all members of the subfamily Homalopsinae, E. gyii is rear-fanged and mildly venomous.
+Like all members of the subfamily Homalopsinae, H. gyii is rear-fanged and mildly venomous.